2026 Projects

 Website: https://engineering.oregonstate.edu/people/bill-smart

-As robots enter our daily lives, they will have to learn the social rules that humans follow.
+As robots enter our daily lives, they will have to learn the social and privacy rules that humans follow.
 How close can you stand to someone?
 When can you interrupt to ask a question without being annoying?
-Who gets priority when two people are trying to go different ways through the same doorway?
+Where do you get to go in a home while still respecting the occupants' privacy?
 Although we do these things every day without thinking about them, they can be challenging for robots to get right.
-This project will involve designing, implementing, and evaluating social interactions between a Quori robot and people.
-We’ll be building on prior work in both social psychology and social robotics, and evaluating our work in real-world settings on the OSU campus.
+This project will involve designing, implementing, and evaluating social interactions between a mobile robot and people.
+We’ll be building on prior work in social psychology, privacy, and social robotics, and evaluating our work in real-world settings on the OSU campus.

 Human-Robot Teaming for Field Science Data Collection